AgapovOne/carshow/THOUGHTS.md

 Started working on UIKit Details version.
 Won't have time for carousel so would make stacks :)

-Did use kean/Align cause I like it interface for speed.
+Did use [kean/Align](https://github.com/kean/Align) cause I like it interface for speed.
 Made easy scrollable stack view

-Decided to write a small test for view state builder and then improve it
+Decided to write a small test for view state init and then add more info in it.
+It's a pure function so it's easy to test and good to lock it's transofrmation as a snapshot.

+Used custom dump with diff for tests

+Will add a test on search/filter later too.

+By now it's 3hr 35min

+btw, image loading is done with [Nuke](https://github.com/kean/Nuke) and it's view components LazyImage, LazyImageView.